flowbased/fbp-protocol/README.md

 Testing a runtime
 -----------------

 1. Before you can run the tests (successfully), your runtime needs to provide a few basic components.
-These are currently Repeat, Drop, and Output.
+These are currently `Repeat`, `Drop`, and `Output`.

    By default, the tests will look for these in the "core" collection, however this is configurable.
 For example, if you want to implement these components as a one-off just for the tests, you can place them in a "tests" collection and pass `--collection tests` to `fbp-init`.